Higher Education reform package

 These Commonwealth scholarships are in addition to the existing student income support payments which are available to eligible students from the Department of Social Services.
 More information about these student support payments available on the Student Income Support page.

 Universities and other higher education institutions who are required to make the Commonwealth scholarships available would be expected to allocate funds for the scholarships from 1 January 2016.

 Students will need to contact their university or higher education college closer to that date.

 The Government will introduce a new scholarship fund within the Higher Education Participation Programme (HEPP) targeted at universities with high proportions of low SES students.

 Students will need to contact their university or higher education institution in 2016.

 You may be able to access additional help through your university or higher education institution if you need more support to succeed in higher education because of disrupted education or for some other reason.
 Universities can provide support through individualised arrangements such as tutorial assistance, personal support (e.g. counselling and guidance), and financial support for example.
 Potential students from disadvantaged backgrounds who may not otherwise have attended university will be supported through Higher Education Participation and Partnerships (HEPP) funded outreach activities such as in‑school programmes where they are introduced to the idea of university study, exposure to the kinds of learning activity that takes place in universities, and work that helps potential students gain the required academic skills to succeed in university study.

 Pathways to University

-The changes announced in the 2014-15 Federal Budget will give all Australian students who want to undertake a diploma, advanced diploma or associate degree course the same access to Commonwealth subsidies as students doing bachelor degree courses at public universities.
-These changes will apply from 1 January 2016.
+The changes in the higher education reform package will give all Australian students who want to undertake a diploma, advanced diploma or associate degree course the same access to Commonwealth subsidies as students doing bachelor degree courses at public universities.
+These changes would apply from 1 January 2016.